CtrlK

 Workflow Clarity

-The 'Safe Batch Workflow' section provides a clearly numbered 4-step sequence with explicit validation: listing affected files first, previewing replacements, applying, then verifying with both rg and git diff.
-This includes proper feedback loops for a destructive batch operation.
+The 'Safe Batch Workflow' section provides a clearly numbered 4-step sequence with explicit validation: listing affected files first, previewing with rg -r, applying changes, then verifying with both rg (should return nothing) and git diff.
+This is a proper feedback loop for a destructive batch operation.

 3 / 3